KhronosGroup/OpenCL-Headers/README.md

 * The OpenCL API headers for provisional features or provisional extensions may be changed in a way that breaks compatibility.

-Applications are encouraged to use tagged or released OpenCL API headers to avoid rare compatibility issues, if desired.
+Applications or libraries that require stable OpenCL API headers are encouraged to use tagged or released OpenCL API headers.
+We will do our best to document any breaking changes in the description of each release.
 The OpenCL API headers are tagged at least as often as each OpenCL specification release.

 ## Directory Structure